7 November, 2019

 Principle of operation

 Lazy Loading defers fetching non-critical resources at page load time and waits until they are needed.
 In the context of images and videos, the term “non-critical” refers to being off-screen so a user won’t notice them missing without scrolling.
 Then, every user interaction event – especially screen scrolling – should trigger a recalculation process to determine whether any of the Lazily Loaded resources should begin to load.
+In shorts, the user scrolls down and image loading starts.

 Thanks to this, a browser can focus on loading page content and necessary resources first, shortening the overall time needed to display a requested page, hence improving user experience.
 Moreover, a shorter page loading time helps increasing search engine rank!